sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 Also, keep in mind that the TOS for ST/STF/STFM motherboards starts at address `0xFC0000` and ends at `0xFEFFFF`.
 The STE/MegaSTE TOS starts at `0xE00000` to `0xE3FFFF`.

-There are modded motherboards that support 256KB ROMs for ST/STF/STFM motherboards, but they are not tested with the SidecarTridge TOS emulator.
+There are modified motherboards that support 256KB ROMs for ST/STF/STFM motherboards, but they are not tested with the SidecarTridge TOS emulator.

 ## Software Questions